nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 > The `.puml` files can be found in the [diagrams](https://github.com/AY2021S2-CS2113T-W09-1/tp/tree/master/docs/diagrams) folder and
 > the generated picture diagrams are in the [img](https://github.com/AY2021S2-CS2113T-W09-1/tp/tree/master/docs/img) folder.

-The _**Architecture Diagram**_ above details the high-level design of the **Finux** Application.
+The _**Architecture Diagram**_ above details the high-level design of the **Finux** application.
 Brief explanations of the components involved are given below.

 The `Finux` component is the object class itself, It is responsible for,
 * At launch: Initializes the components in the correct sequence and attempts to load data from file.
 * At shut down: Shuts down the components and invokes cleanup method where necessary.

-The rest of the Application consists of six main components.
+The rest of the application consists of six main components.
-* `Ui`: The user interface (Ui) of the Application which handles all user input and Application output.
+* `Ui`: The user interface (Ui) of the application which handles all user input and application output.
 * `Parser`: The user input parser of the CLI.
 * `CommandHandler`: The handler of parsed arguments for conversion into appropriate `Commands`.
 * `Command`: The appropriate command to be executed.
-* `RecordList`: The list of records of the Application stored in-memory.
+* `RecordList`: The list of records of the application stored in memory.
 * `Storage`: The storage manager that handles the saving of data, or data retrieval to/from file.

-Given below are sequence diagrams describing the general Application flow and how the different objects interact with each other.
+Given below are sequence diagrams describing the general application flow and how the different objects interact with each other.

 ![Initialization](img/InitializationSequenceDiagram.png)\